ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/src/pdl/README.md

     }
 - The code can be downloaded using the following git command:
     - !git clone https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

+- Some primary scripts that are important are:
+    - train.py : used for training a CycleGAN model
+    - test.py : testing a trained CycleGAN model
+- Usage instructions are primarily given in the link: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

 # IMPORTANT: DATA SETUP for Cityscapes dataset
 - Before training of the panoptic-deeplab model, the data preparation scripts need to be run for the Cityscapes dataset, as described in https://github.com/bowenc0221/panoptic-deeplab/blob/master/datasets/README.md